ISS-MTECH-IS-Project/MRRSProject/EnvironmentSetup/Linux/README.md

 Follow the guide to complete the installation.

-- Create a new python 3.9.12 environment
+- Create a new python 3.9.12 environment _(note: you need to open a new terminal to enable the conda command after installation)_

 ```bash
 conda create --name py39 python=3.9.12